Frontier-Makerspace/Vibe-XR-101/README.md

 All with **Cline reasoning over the project in real time**.

 We intentionally kept things fast and high-level.
-The feedback was clear:
+The feedback was unanimous:

 > “We want to go deeper.”
 > “We want to actually build.”
 > “We want a real curriculum.”

-This repo is the answer to that ask.
+This repo is that curriculum.

 ---

 ## What Is Vibe XR 101?

-**Vibe XR 101** is a **10-class, build-first course** designed to teach modern, AI-native workflows for:
+**Vibe XR 101** is a **10-class, build-first course series** designed to teach modern, AI-native workflows for:

 - Video games
 - XR (AR / VR / MR)
 - Interactive simulations
-- Spatial experiences
+- Web-based 3D experiences
-- Real-time 3D art
+- Physical outputs (3D printing)

 This is not a slide-only course.
 This is **worldbuilding with intent**, using tools that actually ship.